Preparing For A Tattoo – 14 Steps Not To Forget

 Remember, you’re getting your skin tattooed, not your body hair.
 Shave away any long or thick hair that could obstruct the tattoo needle and cause complications for the tattooing process.
 While tattoo artists will generally have razors and shaving cream on hand to do this for their clients when needed, it’s not a bad idea to save time and make your session more efficient by doing it yourself.

 Be cautious when shaving, however, since any cuts or nicks will have to heal completely before you get your tattoo.
+If you’re not confident in shaving the area correctly, leave it to your tattoo artist.

 3. Keep Your Skin Clean